 Related Blog: Control Narrative: How Do Water Treatment Plant SCADA & RO Membrane Treatment Systems Communicate?

 It should be noted that the filter housing and associated filter cartridges are designed to protect the membranes from an occasional well upset that may introduce solid material into the raw well water stream.

 Cartridge Filtration Equipment

 The cartridge filtration equipment is not designed nor intended to reduce turbidity or suspended solids concentration on an ongoing basis.
 Should the feedwater turbidity regularly exceed 1 nephelometric turbidity unit (NTU), or the silt density index (SDI) 3.0, additional filtration equipment will be required otherwise it is likely that chemical cleaning will be required on a frequent basis with an accompanying decrease in membrane life.

 Raw feed water enters the inlet of the cartridge filter under normal well line pressure.
 Wound polypropylene filter cartridges are arranged in such a manner that the raw feed water is forced through the filter from the outside to the inner hollow core of the cartridges.
 Here the filtered water is collected and channeled to the filter housing outlet port.

-Flow through the filter cartridge housing should not exceed 5 gpm per 10 inch equivalent filter length on a normal operational basis, otherwise filtration efficiency will be lowered, dP will increase and cartidge filter life will be severly reduced.
+Flow through the filter cartridge housing should not exceed 5 GPM per 10 inch equivalent filter length on a normal operational basis, otherwise filtration efficiency will be lowered, dP will increase and cartridge filter life will be severely reduced.

 If the differential pressure does not increase, the filter cartridges should be changed every six months regardless to avoid the filters becoming centers for bacteria growth.